Spin/Pin-Structures and Real Enumerative Geometry: Equivalence of Definitions , , and

-Thus, the homotopy class of~$\Phi_4$ is the canonical $\OSpin$-structure $\os_0(4V,\fo_V^+)$ on~$4V$ of Example~\ref{CanSpin_eg}.
-The trivialization~$\Phi_2$ is the composition~\eref{ga1Rpin_e} of the trivialization of $2\ga_{\R;1}$ with the direct sum of two copies of the identification~\eref{Pin1mMBiden_e}. \end{eg}
+Thus, the homotopy class of~$\Phi_4$ is the canonical $\OSpin$-structure $\os_0(V_+,\fo_V^+)$ on~$4V$ of Example~\ref{CanSpin_eg}.
+The trivialization~$\Phi_2$ is the composition of the trivialization~\eref{ga1Rpin_e} of $2\ga_{\R;1}$ with the direct sum of two copies of the identification~\eref{Pin1mMBiden_e}. \end{eg}